-Number of nominees with relevant experience Our business is complex, challenging and ever-evolving.
+Number of nominees with relevant ex xperience Leadership Our business is complex, challenging and ever-evolving.
 CEOs and individuals with experience leading large business units have proven track records in developing and executing a vision and making executive-level decisions.
-8 of 8 5 of 8 Individuals with financial expertise are able to identify and understand the issues associated with our complex, global business.
-8 of 8 5 of 8 8 of 8 3 of 8
+8 of 8 Finance and Accounting Individuals with financial expertise are able to identify and understand the issues associated with our complex, global business.
+6 of 8 -@- Technology/Software Industry Progress offers the leading platform for developing and deploying mission-critical business applications.

-8 of 8

-Progress offers the leading platform for developing and deploying mission-critical business applications.
 Those with relevant technology/software experience are better able to understand the challenges facing our business.

-Go-to-Market/Sales Our business depends on successfully creating awareness of our products and entering new markets as well as executing our sales strategy.

-Successful development and execution of our corporate strategy is critical to our success.

-Product Development Our business depends on the success of our product development efforts to develop our products and expand our offerings.
+8 of 8 ¢ Go-to-Market/Sales Our business depends on successfully creating awareness of our products and entering new markets as well as executing our sales strategy.
+5 of 8 21 Strategy Successful development and execution of our corporate strategy is critical to our success.
+8 of 8 Product Development Our business depends on the success of our product development efforts to develop our products and expand our offerings.
 Experience in this area enhances understanding of the challenges we face and facilitates strategic planning in this area.

-Public Company Board Service and Governance 5 of 8 Individuals having experience serving on public company boards will better understand the roles and responsibilities of directors and corporate governance best practices.
-Global Business

-We are a global company.
-Global experience enhances understanding of the complexities and issues with running a global business and the challenges we face.
+3 of 8 Ŕ Public Company Board Service and Governance Individuals having experience serving on public company boards better understand the roles and responsibilities of directors and corporate governance best practices.
+5 of 8 Global Business We are a global company.
+Global experience enhances understanding of the complexities and issues with running a global business.
+8 of 8

-Board Refreshment Tenure <2 years >2 years
+Diversity of Tenure

+Diversity of Age

+100% are younger than 65

+Diversity of Background

+Active and Engaged Board

+We have an active and engaged Board that is committed to fulfilling its fiduciary duty to act in good faith in the best interests of our company and all of our stockholders.
+The number of Board and committee meetings held in fiscal 2018 is set forth below:

+\All directors attended 75% or more